3L0C/wk/README.md

 slightly different ways.

 ```
-chord_array -> '[' ( key | chord_expression )+ ']' description keyword* command ;
+chord_array -> '[' ( trigger_key | chord_expression )+ ']' description keyword* command ;
 ```

-To use a chord array begin with an open bracket (`[`) followed by one or more keys or chord expressions.
+To use a chord array begin with an open bracket (`[`) followed by one or more trigger keys or chord expressions.
 The array portion ends with a closing bracket (`]`) followed by the standard chord components, a description, zero or more keywords, and a command.

 I think an example will make things clear: